 Prior to specifying a cladding system, it is important for building designers and officials to understand the requirements of the building code and not necessarily rely on a fire engineers fire safety report which traditionally is a performance / design strategy as apposed to a construction specification.

 Given the potential for cladding fires in New Zealand and the now apparent lack of understanding around passive fire design, Prendos is very cognisant of not only building weathertightness but also achieving through design and specification, compliant fire performance.

+If you found this useful, then please follow us on Facebook and LinkedIn.
+You can also contact us at email@example.com or call us 0800 PRENDOS.
 Alternatively, if you need to speak to someone about the cladding on your building, fill in the form below.